hatchedlabs/hound-style/python/README.md

 No need to scroll the page horizontally when reading 2 files side by side.
 This helps when writing tests in one file and the code in another but also when fixing Git conflicts.
 Longer than 100 characters makes comparing files more difficult.

-PR review is more difficult when you need to scroll horizontally to read a file.
+PR review is more difficult when you need to scroll horizontally to read a file, you can loose context.

 Word wrapping is confusing for code and makes the context difficult to understand.
 Specially for Python where block separation relies on indentation.